DOD-101/igneous-md/docs.md

 > While Igneous-md is still in early development, it's already mostly functional.

+## Installing

+The simplest way to install is to run `cargo install igneous-md`

 ## Getting started

 1. Make sure you have  and `webkit2gtk` installed on your system.